Congenital heart defect: Environmental

 Known environmental factors include certain infections during pregnancy such as rubella, drugs (alcohol, hydantoin, lithium and thalidomide) and maternal illness (diabetes mellitus, phenylketonuria, and systemic lupus erythematosus).
 Alcohol exposure in the father also appears to increase the risk of congenital heart defects.

 Being overweight or obese increases the risk of congenital heart disease.
 Additionally, as maternal obesity increases, the risk of heart defects also increases.
 A distinct physiological mechanism has not been identified to explain the link between maternal obesity and CHD, but both pre-pregnancy folate deficiency and diabetes have been implicated in some studies.

+Twins and Multiple Births

+Congenital heart defects happen more often in twins than in single babies.
+Monochorionic twins, who share a placenta, have a greater risk of these heart defects compared to dichorionic twins, who have their own placentas.
+A systematic review and meta-analysis of four studies conducted in 2007 showed a 9-fold increase in CHD risk in MC twins compared to singletons.

 Mechanism

 There is a complex sequence of events that result in a well formed heart at birth and disruption of any portion may result in a defect.
 The orderly timing of cell growth, cell migration, and programmed cell death ("apoptosis") has been studied extensively and the genes that control the process are being elucidated.

 Around day 15 of development, the cells that will become the heart exist in two horseshoe shaped bands of the middle tissue layer (mesoderm), and some cells migrate from a portion of the outer layer (ectoderm), the neural crest, which is the source of a variety of cells found throughout the body.
 On day 19 of development, a pair of vascular elements, the "endocardial tubes", form.
 The tubes fuse when cells between then undergo programmed death and cells from the first heart field migrate to the tube, and form a ring of heart cells (myocytes) around it by day 21.
 On day 22, the heart begins to beat and by day 24, blood is circulating.

 At day 22, the circulatory system is bilaterally symmetrical with paired vessels on each side and the heart consisting of a simple tube located in the midline of the body layout.
 The portions that will become the atria and will be located closest to the head are the most distant from the head.
 From days 23 through 28, the heart tube folds and twists, with the future ventricles moving left of center (the ultimate location of the heart) and the atria moving towards the head.